kroxylicious/design/proposals/001-ClusterRepresentation.md

 Each physical broker specifies the address of a broker and whether TLS is to be used.
 It will also specify trust settings.

-TLS trust material may be provided at the upstream broker level or at the individual broker level.
+TLS trust material may be provided at the virtual broker level or at the individual broker level.

 ```yaml
 physicalClusters: